Mainman002/Fan-Game-Star-Trek-Generations-1997-PC-Remake/README.md

 Godot remake of Star Trek Generations 1997 PC

 ## What is this project?
 A fan remake with a few modernization tweaks.
 This project is mostly just me experimenting with level design, lighting, 3D Modelling, & gameplay.
+Also available on [ItchIO](https://tnt-gamez.itch.io/st-generations-1997-remake)

 ## Uses
 * [Godot 4.4.1](https://godotengine.org/download/archive/4.4.1-stable/)